 |Keep Alive||Enter the BGP Keep Alive time in seconds.
 The default timer is 60 seconds.|

 |Hold Timers||Enter the BGP Hold time in seconds.
 The default timer is 180 seconds.|

-Click Update to save the settings.
+After configuring the required settings, click Update to save them.
 In addition, click Save Changes in the Customer Configuration page to activate the settings.